 Portia MacDonald-Dewhirst, executive director of CAHRC, explains that although Canadian producers are feeling the labour pinch now, the growth of the agriculture industry has resulted in a wide range of opportunities for workers.

 In MacDonald-Dewhirst’s view, the industry must focus on communicating why agriculture is such a great place to work.
-She points to trends that spell renewed interest in agriculture.
-These include the local food movement and the development of the so-called gig economy, in which many workers cherish short-term work assignments.
+She points to trends that spell renewed interest in agriculture, such as the local food movement and the development of the “gig economy” in which workers cherish short-term work assignments.

 While earlier generations tended to love permanent, full-time jobs with a singular career trajectory, more people today want something that’s flexible, seasonal and requires no long-term commitment.

-“Research is clear that people are experiencing more change in career history than ever before, and people are looking for something new and different,” MacDonald-Dewhirst notes.
+“Research is clear that people are looking for something new and different,” MacDonald-Dewhirst notes.
 “That can work to our advantage in this industry.
-We need to ensure that people know the agriculture and food industry is open for business, is hiring, and is a really interesting place to work.”
+We need to ensure that people know the agriculture and food industry is open for business, is hiring and is a really interesting place to work.”